-Origins Centre is the world’s only museum dedicated to exploring and celebrating the history of modern humankind.
+Origins Centre is dedicated to exploring and celebrating the deep and rich history of Africa.

 The Museum provides visitors with a unique experience of Africa’s rich, complex heritage and boasts an extensive collection of rock art from the Wits Rock Art Research Institute.